 What Makes Crypto Taxable?

-In 2014, the tax collection agency announced that they are going to treat cryptocurrency as a property for tax purposes and not as a virtual currency.
-Even then, only a few taxpayers were filing their crypto transactions; so much so, that during 2013 and 2015, only a few hundred taxpayers reported their crypto transactions.
+In 2014, despite this classification, only a few taxpayers were reporting their crypto transactions to the IRS.
+So much so, that during 2013 and 2015, only a few hundred taxpayers reported their crypto transactions.

 Thus, in an attempt to impose cryptocurrency tax laws, in 2019, the IRS mailed over 10,000 letters to taxpayers who might have missed the tax filing deadline.
 Additionally, the tax collection agency added an extra question on Form Schedule 1 directly asking taxpayers if they made crypto transactions in the current financial year.